3lf/design-patterns-for-humans/README.md

 ویکی پدیا:
 <div dir="ltr">

-> In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "new".
+> In object-oriented programming (OOP), a factory is an object for creating other objects – formally a factory is a
+> function or method that returns objects of a varying prototype or class from some method call, which is assumed to be "
+> new".

 </div>